vite-pwa/vite-plugin-pwa/docs/guide/index.md

 If you want to build a Progressive Web App, you may be wondering where to start, if it's possible to upgrade a website to a PWA without starting from scratch, or how to move from a platform-specific app to a PWA.
 :::

-A PWA mainly consists of a [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), a service worker and a script/module to register/configure the service worker in the browser.
+A PWA mainly consists of a [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), a service worker and a script/module to register the service worker in the browser.

+If you are new to **Progressive Web Apps (PWA)**, we suggest read this guide before starting writing code: [Learn PWA](https://web.dev/learn/pwa/).

+## Service Worker

+Service workers essentially act as proxy servers that sit between web applications, the browser, and the network (when available).
+They are intended, among other things, to enable the creation of effective offline experiences, intercept network requests and take appropriate action based on whether the network is available, and update assets residing on the server.
+They will also allow access to push notifications and background sync APIs.

+A service worker is an event-driven [worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) registered against an origin and a path.
+It takes the form of a JavaScript file that can control the web-page/site that it is associated with, intercepting and modifying navigation and resource requests, and caching resources in a very granular fashion to give you complete control over how your app behaves in certain situations (the most obvious one being when the network is not available).

+You can find more information about service workers in [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).

+## vite-plugin-pwa
-`vite-plugin-pwa` will help you to add PWA capabilities, with almost zero configuration, to your existing applications.

-Using the `vite-plugin-pwa` configuration, it will add sensible built-in default configuration for common use cases, the plugin will:
+`vite-plugin-pwa` will help you to add PWA, with almost zero configuration, to your existing applications.
+The plugin will add sensible built-in default configuration for common use cases.

+The `vite-plugin-pwa` plugin will:
 - generate the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest)
 - configure the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) on your application entry point
 - generate the service worker
 - generate the script to register the service worker in the browser

-If you are new to **Progressive Web Apps (PWA)**, we suggest read this guide before starting writing code: [Learn PWA](https://web.dev/learn/pwa/).

 ## Installing vite-plugin-pwa